xMikux/Slimefun-Resourcepack/README.md

 ## Content

-Inside the brackets are item models range.
+Inside the brackets are item models ranges.

 * Slimefun (2200001~2200600)
 * InfinityExpansion (2200601~2200679)